Stronger Random Baselines for In-Context Learning: Discussion and conclusion

 We reiterate the many calls for larger evaluation sets \citep{card2020little, bragg2021flex}, this time to limit the variance of random guessing.
 But the reality of contemporary LM evaluation is that researchers have limited time and budget for computation and dataset development.
 Producing thousands of high-quality examples and evaluating many possible prompts on them may not always be feasible \citep{liang2023holistic, polo2024tinybenchmarks}.
-The maximum random baseline proposed in this paper enables researchers to reduce validation size and therefore computation, while still avoiding falsely positive prompt settings.
+The maximum random baseline proposed in this paper enables researchers to reduce validation size and therefore computation and cost, while still avoiding falsely positive prompt settings.

-We leave it to future work to study the maximum random baseline across more models, tasks, prompt variations, and scoring strategies, as well as extensions to metrics beyond accuracy like F1.
-Future work can also study the rigorous specification of hypothesis tests for deciding whether generalization performance is likely to exceed random guessing.
+We leave it to future work to study the maximum random baseline across more models, tasks, prompt variations, and scoring strategies, as well as extensions to metrics beyond accuracy, such as F1.
+Future work can also study the rigorous specification of hypothesis tests for deciding whether generalization performance is likely to exceed random guessing, where dependence between classifiers poses a challenge for analysis.
 While we limit our analysis to in-context learning with language models, the stronger random baseline applies to any classification setting with evaluation set reuse.

 Comparing a model's performance on a new task to random baselines is the first test of the model's capabilities.
 Random baselines remain relevant even as model performance increases across the board because increasingly difficult tasks are regularly constructed to probe the limits of performance.
 Ultimately, validation datasets will continue to be reused, especially given the variability of ICL performance.
 Baselines should account for this.